FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/contract_management.md

 - The authority to freeze/unfreeze/destroy contract needs to be determined.
 Only the accounts in authority list can set the contract status;
 - The authority to grant authorization needs to be determined.
 Only the account in the authority list can grant other accounts the authorization to manage the contract;
-- Any account can query contract status.
+- Any account can query contract status and authorization list.

 ### Interfaces of contract management